nhsconnect/gpconnect/pages/foundations/foundations_use_case_read_a_patient.md

 #### Error handling ####

+Provider systems:

-Provider systems SHALL return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more data fields are corrupt or a specific business rule/constraint is breached.
+- SHALL return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more data fields are corrupt or a specific business rule/constraint is breached.

   For example, the:

   - logical identifier of the resource is not valid/can't be found on the server

   Refer to [Development - FHIR API Guidance - Error Handling](development_fhir_error_handling_guidance.html) for details of error codes.

+- SHALL return a PATIENT_NOT_FOUND error where a request for a PDS sensitive flagged patient is received.
+Please see [Information governance](foundations_ig.html#pds-sensitive-patients) for more information.

 ### Request response ###